SQweb-team/Multipass-WordPress-Plugin/Readme.md

 ###Builds and Releases

 Builds are handled with `gulp`.
 To get a build of the plugin, simply execute `gulp`.
-This will handle minification and packaging.
+This will handle minification and packaging, and prepare a zip for you in `dist/`.

+By default, the `build/` folder is automatically removed.
+If you want to keep it, say for debugging, you can build the plugin using `gulp keep-build`.

 ##Bugs and Security Vulnerabilities